Henry Zvi Lothane: Sabina Spielrein

-In 1999 Lothane called attention to primary sources unknown to English authors, e.g., Spielrein’s Russian-language diary and letters Spielrein wrote to her mother (which Lothane made available in English translation).
+In 1999 Lothane called attention to primary sources unknown to English authors, e.g., Spielrein's Russian-language diary and letters Spielrein wrote to her mother (which Lothane made available in English translation).
 These sources filled in significant and previously unknown details about Spielrein as a student and about Jung as her teacher in medical school.
-Lothane’s analysis of the letters argued that Jung lied to Freud in saying that Spielrein was still a patient from 1906 onward.
+Lothane's analysis of the letters argued that Jung lied to Freud in saying that Spielrein was still a patient from 1906 onward.
 Spielrein herself informed Freud that treatment had ended in 1905 and Jung confirmed that he "treated" her free of charge.
 While, in letters to Freud, Jung referred to problems in his marriage and to adulterous temptations, Jung kept up the charade of treatment to cover up these real problems and Freud chose not to comment on them.
 Furthermore, Lothane argues, Spielrein solves the riddle of her relationship with Jung in a letter to her mother, calling her erotically colored friendship with Jung "poetry": "So far we have remained at the level of poetry that is not dangerous, and we shall remain at that level...."
 Whether they engaged in "dangerous" sex beyond such temptations is a fact known only to them; existing evidence, Lothane argues, does not confirm the story that they engaged in a sexual relationship.

-In several articles, Lothane criticizes the literature following on Carotenuto’s book, which as a rule assumes Jung’s sexual misconduct and the cover-up of a public scandal.
+In several articles, Lothane criticizes the literature following on Carotenuto's book, which as a rule assumes Jung's sexual misconduct and the cover-up of a public scandal.
 Lothane argues that, even if Jung and Spielrein had consummated sex as professor and medical student, such a situation would still be very different from psychiatric misconduct and would not, for example, be grounds for claiming damages.
-Spielrein’s interactions with Jung, Lothane maintains, were both dramatic and at times melodramatic, inspired by the motif of the Liebestod of Wagner’s opera Tristan und Isolde, although the evidence suggests that, for Jung and Spielrein, this was metaphorical: such moods stimulated creative ideas in both and a nostalgic reminiscence for Spielrein.
+Spielrein's interactions with Jung, Lothane maintains, were both dramatic and at times melodramatic, inspired by the motif of the Liebestod of Wagner’s opera Tristan und Isolde, although the evidence suggests that, for Jung and Spielrein, this was metaphorical: such moods stimulated creative ideas in both and a nostalgic reminiscence for Spielrein.
 Spielrein wanted to marry Jung and be a mother to their child, whom she called Siegfried.
 For Jung she remained a muse, not a mistress.
-Sex or no sex, their bond was one of mutual support, friendship, and "love writ large" (see below).
-In English, Lothane points out, there is a difference between loving and liking, but "in other languages love refers either to (1) love writ large, called agape, caritas, philia, sympathia, or to (2) lust, i.e., libido, thus ‘love’ covering both love as sexual desire and sexual pleasure, and love as attachment".
+Sex or no sex, their bond was one of mutual support, friendship, and "love writ large".
+In English, Lothane points out, there is a difference between loving and liking, but "in other languages love refers either to (1) love writ large, called agape, caritas, philia, sympathia, or to (2) lust, i.e., libido, thus 'love' covering both love as sexual desire and sexual pleasure, and love as attachment".

+Lothane's 2023 book The Untold Story of Sabina Spielrein: Healed and Haunted by Love, Unpublished Russian Diary and Letters sums up his previous research and makes important primary sources on Spielrein's life available in English for the first time.